urbit/docs/docs/hoon/troubleshooting.md

 bar
 ```

-the parser will eat the next twig below and try to treat it as a
+the parser will eat the next hoon below and try to treat it as a
 part of the `%+`.
 This can cause a cascading error somewhere
 below, usually stopped by a `==` or `--`.

 When this happens, don't panic!
 Binary search actually works
 quite well.
-Any twig can be stubbed out as `!!`.
+Any hoon can be stubbed out as `!!`.
 Find the
 prefix of your file that compiles, then work forward until
 the actual error appears.